MiswaQ/rock-paper-scissors/README.md

 Now the user will have the tree choices to make of.
 Rock Paper and Scissors.<br>
 This buttons are responsive to the hovering and clicking of the user.<br>
-When hovering the buttons moves slitely and changes color to look like a 3d apparence.<br>
+When hovering the buttons moves slightly and changes color to look like a 3d appearance.<br>
-If one of the choices are made the responce will be seen above the buttons.<br>
+If one of the choices are made the response will be seen above the buttons.<br>
-And in responce wo the choice the computer will chose randomly the wepon it choses.
+And in response to the choice the computer will choose randomly the weapon it chooses.
 <br>
 <br>